A composition of simplified physics-based model with neural operator for trajectory-level seismic response predictions

 \subsubsection{Parametric study}

 A parametric study is conducted to evaluate neural operator model sensitivity to training dataset size and the number of Fourier kernel layers.
 Figures~\ref{Fig_error_NT} and \ref{Fig_error_FL} show relative $\mathcal{L}^2$ errors across 10 runs for varying configurations.
 These experiments are conducted for C-PhysFNO using ELS as $\mathcal{H}_p$, without postprocessing.
 While the performance of the standard FNO improves with increased data availability and deeper architectures, the C-PhysFNO consistently achieves lower error across all cases.
+In fact, the standard FNO achieves competitive accuracy when sufficient training data or model depth is provided, especially in smoother or more structured input–output settings.
 Notably, the performance gap is most pronounced under data-limited conditions, highlighting the advantage of integrating domain knowledge through physics-based intermediate representations.